big-data-consultant/micro-stack-traefik-v2/README.md

 # micro-stack-traefik-v2

 This microservice stak demostrates how to use the Traefik-v2 to secure the self-hosted web apps by enabling the https protocol with them (a whoami app & a wordpress site as the examples here).
-The stack is configured to use the development certificate applied by account 'theafkdeveloper@gmail.com' for doamin "example.com".
+The stack is configured to use the dummy certificate for doamin "example.com" by account "tester<span>@</span>gmail.com".
 In practical use, you need to apply a certificate for your domain and update the "certificatesresolvers" section of the traefik config yaml file accordingly (line 31-33 in example here).

 ## A. Prerequirments